annaS000/research-paper-search-engine/todo-list-app/lesson 2/auto-setup/README.md

 ## **How to Use the Script**
-1. Copy the script and save it as `setup-homepage.sh`.
-2. Make the script executable:
+1. Make the script executable:
    ```bash
    chmod +x setup-homepage.sh
    ```
-3. Run the script:
+2. Run the script:
    ```bash
    ./setup-homepage.sh
    ```